ReactiveX/RxSwift/Documentation/Traits.md

 #### Practical usage example

-We can found very good practical examples in the `UISearchBar+Rx` and in the `UISegmentedControl+Rx`:
+We can find very good practical examples in the `UISearchBar+Rx` and in the `UISegmentedControl+Rx`:

 ```swift
 extension Reactive where Base: UISearchBar {